ipfs/kubo/docs/config.md

 # The go-ipfs config file

-The go-ipfs config file is a json document.
+The go-ipfs config file is a JSON document located at `$IPFS_PATH/config`.
 It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon do not read the config file at runtime.

 #### Profiles

 Configuration profiles allow to tweak configuration quickly.
-Profiles can be applied with `--profile` flag to `ipfs init` or with `ipfs config profile apply` command.
-When a profile is applied a backup of the configuration file will be created in $IPFS_PATH
+Profiles can be applied with `--profile` flag to `ipfs init` or with the `ipfs config profile apply` command.
+When a profile is applied a backup of the configuration file will be created in `$IPFS_PATH`.

 Available profiles:

 - `server`

   Recommended for nodes with public IPv4 address (servers, VPSes, etc.),